 Super easy!
 These are exclusive free games available to my email list subscribers (and only to them – you cannot get them anywhere else!).
 When you sign up, I highly recommend using a personal email address (versus a school address) to ensure the email is not blocked.
 The games will be sent to you right away, so be sure to check your junk, spam, or promotions folder if you don’t see them within a few minutes.

 If you are already on my email list, they are in your exclusive freebie library.
 If you can’t remember the details, find any email from me (Jennifer Findley) to get the details.
 I always include the library login information and link at the bottom of every email for your convenience.

 Where can I find MORE math partner games?

 As I mentioned before, the best part about using these partner games is that they stay consistent all year.
 Teach the directions and expectations once, and then just change out the math skills as the year progresses.
-For more math partner games that cover grade level skills, click on the link below to see the bundle for the grade level you teach.
+For more math partner games that cover grade level skills, click on the grade level you teach.

 How do these fit into your math instruction?

 Typically, we play these math partner games during whole group instruction days (after the lesson and some targeted independent practice).
 However, they also work well for math centers.
 Click here to read more about what my typical math centers look like.
 Another option is to have the students play theses games for review before a unit or skill assessment.
 I have even played these games during small group math instruction.
 My students love when I play against them, and I do, too.
 The Bump and Tic Tac Toe are my favorites to play with my students in small group.